 Edinburgh Christmas Light Night

-Edinburgh's Christmas 2013 season launches on a Sunday, with the turning of the large ferris wheel known as the Edinburgh Wheel, and the first in a series of Christmas light nights this evening.
+Edinburgh's Christmas 2015 season launches on the second last Sunday of November, with the first in a series of Christmas light nights.

-Following the switch on of the lights - attended by the Lord Provost of the City of Edinburgh and Deputy Covener of Hordaland County Council, Norway, there is fire display (at 4.50pm).
+Following the switch on of the lights - usually attended by the Lord Provost of the City of Edinburgh and Deputy Covener of Hordaland County Council, Norway, there is a firework display (at 4.50pm).
 Hordland provides the iconic Norwegian Christmas tree on The Mound.

-During the day, there are also christmas food markets and the ice rink in East Princes Street Gardens.
+During the day, there are also christmas food markets and the pop-up ice rinks in East Princes Street Gardens and St Andrew Square.
 There are a number of smaller Christmas Light Nights in other Edinburgh areas in the days following the main Light Night event.